mekh/logis/README.md

 The default configuration can be set either through the `configure` method or the environment variables.
 Each logger instance can be configured individually by setting an instance properties like `level`, `colorize`, etc.

-The environment variables have higher priority than the configuration via the `configure` method.
-I.e. if the `LOG_LEVEL` variable set to `debug`, calling the `configure({ loglevel: 'trace' })` won't change the default logging level.

 ## Environment variables
 The default configuration can be set through the environment variables.